Real Life Employee Insurance Benefits Success Stories (Our Local Clients)

 The Employer’s Needs (A Local Auto Body Shop):

 A popular Triangle body shop was growing, and could not keep up in hiring experienced employees.
-The body shop needed to compete in the local job market.
+The business needed group health insurance to compete in the local job market.

-And the owners, a husband and wife, were tired of watching their individual health insurance plan rise in costs each year.
+And the owners, a husband and wife, were tired of watching their individual health insurance plan costs rise each year.

 The Employee’s Needs (Low Cost for Sound Benefits):